ayushbaid/mip_iitb/README.md

-This repository contains code and materials for a couple of assignments developed in IITB's course, taken by [Prof. Suyash Awate](https://www.cse.iitb.ac.in/~suyash/).
+This repository contains code and materials for a couple of assignments developed in IITB's course CS736, taken by [Prof. Suyash Awate](https://www.cse.iitb.ac.in/~suyash/).

 ### Denoising of brain MRI Images
 The problem statement can be found [here](./mri_denoising/problem_statement.pdf).